2025 Graz school shooting

 On 10 June 2025, at 09:57 CEST, a mass shooting occurred at the Dreierschützengasse secondary school in Graz, Austria.
 The shooter killed 10 people and injured 11 others.
 The gunman died of a self-inflicted gunshot wound in the school lavatory and was identified as a 21-year-old former student at the school.

+The shooting was the deadliest rampage killing in modern Austrian history.

 Background

 BORG Dreierschützengasse is an upper secondary gymnasium (Bundesoberstufenrealgymnasium) in Graz's Lend district.
 At the time, between 350 and 400 people were inside the building, where oral exams for Matura were being held.

 Incident

 Shooting

-At around 9:43 a.m., the perpetrator entered BORG Dreierschützengasse.
+At around 09:43, the perpetrator entered BORG Dreierschützengasse.
 The gunman entered a restroom on the third floor, where he armed himself with a pistol and sawed-off shotgun he had carried inside in a backpack and put on a pair of shooting glasses, a headset, and a weapons-belt with a hunting knife.
-The first gunshots were fired at 9:57 in a fifth-grade classroom on the second floor.
+The first gunshots were fired at 09:57 in a fifth-grade classroom on the second floor.
 Afterwards, the perpetrator returned to the third floor, where he opened fire inside a seventh-grade classroom after shooting several times at the lock to open.
+At 10:04, he called his mother.
 At 10:07, he returned to the school lavatory on the same floor, where he shot himself using the handgun inside a toilet cubicle.
 The shooting lasted seven minutes, during which around 40 gunshots were fired in total.